kartikshah/dotfiles/README.md

-# Dotfiles tweaked for minimal Cygwin settings (derived from Mathias’s dotfiles)
+# dotfiles for minimal Cygwin settings (derived from Mathias’s dotfiles)

 ## Installation